functionland/progress/comms/testnet/alpha-release.md

 The purpose of getting this into your hands at such an early stage in the release lifecycle is we are hoping you will help us with:

-1. Finding errors and edge cases (especially long lived) before we launch.
+1. To give backers an update on our progress by giving them the ability to test things out for themselves.

-2. Gather feedback so we can ensure we are delivering on what is important when we ship.
+2. Finding errors and edge cases (especially long lived) before we launch.

-3. Build community / rapport with you (our most important early adopters).
+3. Gather feedback so we can ensure we are delivering on what is important when we ship.

-To this last point, we have also created a new [Discourse community](https://community.fx.land) where we are hoping you can network with us Functionlanders as well as other volunteers in the community who share similar ideals with yourself.
+4. Build community / rapport with you (our most important early adopters).

 Without further adieu, please find instructions on how you can participate in the testnet on our docs portal page [over here](https://docs.fx.land/release/testnet_alpha).